hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_packet_core_control_plane.html.markdown

 * `location` - (Required) Specifies the Azure Region where the Mobile Network Packet Core Control Plane should exist.
 Changing this forces a new Mobile Network Packet Core Control Plane to be created.

-* `site_ids` - (Required) A list of IDs of Mobile Network Sites in which this packet core control plane should be deployed.
+* `site_ids` - (Required) A list of Mobile Network Site IDs in which this packet core control plane should be deployed.
 The Sites must be in the same location as the packet core control plane.
+*
 * `sku` - (Required) The SKU defining the throughput and SIM allowances for this packet core control plane deployment.
 Possible values are `G0`, `G1`, `G2`, `G3`, `G4`, `G5` and `G10`.

-* `local_diagnostics_access` - (Required) One or more `local_diagnostics_access` block as defined below.
-The kubernetes ingress configuration to control access to packet core diagnostics over local APIs.
+* `local_diagnostics_access` - (Required) One or more `local_diagnostics_access` blocks as defined below.
+Specifies the Kubernetes ingress configuration that controls access to the packet core diagnostics through local APIs.
+*
 * `control_plane_access_interface` - (Optional) A `control_plane_access_interface` block as defined below.
-The control plane interface on the access network.
-For 5G networks, this is the N2 interface.
-For 4G networks, this is the S1-MME interface.
+Specifies the control plane interface on the access network e.g. a N2 interface for 5G networks or a S1-MME interface for 4G networks
+*

-* `user_equipment_mtu_in_bytes` - (Optional) Specifies the MTU (in bytes) signaled to the UE.
+* `user_equipment_mtu_in_bytes` - (Optional) Specifies the MTU in bytes that can be sent to the user equipment.
 The same MTU is set on the user plane data links for all data networks.
-The MTU set on the user plane access link is calculated to be 60 bytes greater than this value to allow for GTP encapsulation.
+The MTU set on the user plane access link will be 60 bytes greater than this value to allow for GTP encapsulation.
+*
 * `core_network_technology` - (Optional) The core network technology generation.
 Possible values are `EPG` and `5GC`.

 * `platform` - (Optional) A `platform` block as defined below.

 * `identity` - (Optional) An `identity` block as defined below.

 * `interoperability_settings_json` - (Optional) Settings in JSON format to allow interoperability with third party components e.g. RANs and UEs.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Mobile Network Packet Core Control Plane.